ossuminc/riddl/doc/src/hugo/content/guides/developers/testing.md

 ### "Examples" Tests
 In `examples/src/test/scala` there is a `CheckExamplesSpec.scala` which runs the parser and validator on the examples in `examples/src/riddl`.
-Each sub-directory there is a separate example.
+Each send-directory there is a separate example.
 They are expected to parse and validate cleanly without issue